 All downhill from here.

 When we started running downhill, it was like a switch had flipped.
 I could focus and we started chatting as we went.
 I had not forgotten how much downhill there was previously.
 My quads did not let me forget.
 I tried to run fast to avoid braking and stressing them more but it was just too steep to control under fatigued legs.
 I was glad when we finally got to the aid station.
 I sat on the ice chest a moment while I ate a gel and let the burning stop.
 James had a hash brown while I filled up on the Gu drink they had.
-That was probably the only thing I thing I truly regret doing the whole day.
-From experience, this drink works ok at low intensity running which was what I thought the final 10 miles to the finish would be.
+That was probably the only thing I think I truly regret doing the whole day.
+From experience, this drink works ok at low-intensity running which was what I thought the final 10 miles to the finish would be.
 As we were about ready to leave, Rudy (Rutemiller) came in to aid station with Wyatt L., his pacer.
-After celebratory “high five for the Wyatts”, James and I took off in to the dark.
+After celebratory “high five for the Wyatts”, James and I took off into the dark.
 My legs were pretty beat from the downhill so we walked for about two minutes and then ran a mile.

 In the middle of a minute walk break, I heard footsteps.
 I looked back and saw two headlights.
-“And speaking of behind.”
-I said.
+“And speaking of behind,” I said.
 James looked back and after he did, I said “we’re moving” and with that, we took off.
 I was not going to slow down.
 I figured I had a chance, they had been through the same things I had.
 Important to note: my watch had died a ways back so I had no idea how fast I was running.
 Every five minutes, when we did not lose them, I picked up the pace again and again.
 One time I looked back and I thought I saw four headlamps.
 After talking with James there, I decided I could just be seeing double.
 I would have been able to keep the effort up to the finish but as soon as the trail steepened, my legs had enough.
 I let all four pass me as I slowed to a walk.

-(P.C. : Paul Nelson Photography.
+(P.C.: Paul Nelson Photography.
 Walking into the Finish.)

 Just 5 more.

 I might have been able to catch them again but I had no idea what would happen and collapsing at the finish line was not how I wanted my parents to see me finish my first 100 miler.
 Looking back and weighing it all now, I should have just gone for it.
 Once I slowed, the damage was done.
 My stomach rebelled, my legs tightened and I became tired.
 The next 5 miles, it was tough to take the hill as it was too steep to give my quads a break.
 One step after another, puking and then walking some more.
 About two miles to go, my stomach had it again.
 I saw a rock that would make getting up less difficult, so I sat there and puked once more.
-Just afterwards, Kaytlyn and Chris ran past.
+Just afterward, Kaytlyn and Chris ran past.
 I was so tired that I don’t know if I said something or not.

-After they left, I said “somethings got to change.”
+After they left, I said, “somethings got to change.”
 I dumped what was left of the Gu drink on the ground and James poured water over me.
 Not that I was warm, but I needed to wake up.

 I stood up and literally walked 5 feet before I knelt down again.
 Stomach felt bad; I could barely focus.
 My head dropped to the ground, I was exhausted.
-At that point I asked James how close we were to missing 24 hours.
+At that point, I asked James how close we were to missing 24 hours.
 When he told me that I would be fine, I tried to be clearer.
 “How many hours do we have till we miss getting under 24 hours.”
 I really needed to know that.
 When he told me we had two, I did a quick calculation.
 Right or wrong, I decided that if I was to make it, I need to keep moving in order to make it.
 When I got up, I was able to focus again.
 I kept moving slowly but surely toward the finish.

-(P.C. : Paul Nelson Photography.
+(P.C.: Paul Nelson Photography.
 Hal and me.)

 I’m going to sprint, oh jog, walk, slow walk to the finish.